QA Tools in Convert

--- If your experiment was Activated in the past without a qa audience, previously bucketed visitors might trigger conversions even if you set a qa audience later.
-The reason for this is that once a visitor is bucketed into an experiment (and has not yet triggered all goals), when they return we do not check to see if they match the audience conditions).
+-- If your experiment was Activated in the past without a QA audience, previously bucketed visitors might trigger conversions even if you set a QA audience later.
+The reason for this is that once a visitor is bucketed into an experiment (and has not yet triggered all goals) when they return we do not check to see if they match the audience conditions).

 - Note the variation you see.
 Check if your visit to that variation is shown on the report (visitor count will be incremented by one, usually within a couple of seconds).
-Trigger your goals and check that your conversion are counted on the report.
+Trigger your goals and check that your conversions are counted on the report.
 Verify that the variation is functioning and visually showing what you expect.
 Also, remember that visitors and goals are unique - you cannot trigger them again unless you close and open a brand-new incognito window.

 - Close and reopen the incognito window.
 Repeat process until all variations and goals are validated.

 - Use Chrome debugger to aid you in identifying and fixing any issues encountered.

 - If problems are found, please contact Convert Support.

 4th and Final Stage - You're Ready!